rsta2/circle/README.md

 Circle includes bigger (optional) third-party C-libraries for specific purposes in addon/ now.
 This is the reason why GitHub rates the project as a C-language-project.
 The main Circle libraries are written in C++ using classes instead.
 That's why it is named a C++ programming environment.

-The 36th Step
+The 37th Step
 -------------

-In this step the class *CUserTimer* has been added to Circle, which implements a fine grained user programmable interrupt timer.
-It can generate up to 500000 interrupts per second (if used with FIQ).

-*CUserTimer* is used in the new *sample/36-softpwm* to implement Software PWM (Pulse Width Modulation), which can be used to control the brightness of a LED or a servo.
+In this step the USB gamepad drivers have been totally revised.
+The PS3, PS4, Xbox 360 Wired and Nintendo Switch Pro gamepads are supported now, including LEDs, rumble and gyroscope.
+All these drivers support a unique class interface and mapping for the button and axis controls.
+This should simplify the development of gamepad applications and is used in the new *sample/37-showgamepad*.
 See the *README* file in this directory for details.

-This release of Circle comes with an updated version of the FatFs module (in *addon/fatfs*).
-Furthermore there have been fixes to the touchscreen driver and the bootloader tools.
-Finally there are the new system options *SAVE_VFP_REGS_ON_IRQ* and *SAVE_VFP_REGS_ON_FIQ* in *include/circle/sysconfig.h*, which can be enabled if your application uses floating point registers in interrupt handlers.

-You may be interested in the [Alpha GDB server](https://github.com/farjump/Alpha_Raspberry_Pi_Circle) by Farjump, which can be used to source-level debug single-core Circle applications with the GNU debugger (GDB).
+The touchpad of the PS4 gamepad can be used as a mouse device to control normal mouse applications.
+To implement this, a new unique mouse interface class has been added, which is used by the USB mouse driver too.
+Therefore existing mouse applications have to be updated as follows:

+* Include <circle/input/mouse.h> instead of <circle/usb/usbmouse.h>
+* Class of the mouse device is *CMouseDevice* instead of *CUSBMouseDevice*
+* Name of the first mouse device is "mouse1" instead of "umouse1"

+Finally with this release Circle supports the new Raspberry Pi 3 Model A+.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.